The Egyptian (film): Music

 Owing to the short time available in post-production, the composing duties on the film score were divided between two of 20th Century-Fox's best-known composers: Alfred Newman and Bernard Herrmann.

 Newman would later conduct the score in a re-recording for release on Decca Records.
 Musician John Morgan undertook a "restoration and reconstruction" of the score for a recording conducted by William T. Stromberg in 1998, on Marco Polo Records.
 The performance of the score recorded for the film was released by Film Score Monthly in 2001.

+Reception

+Bosley Crowther of The New York Times wrote that, though the novel's appeal lay in its "lusty, full-bodied descriptions" of violence, sensuality, and intrigue, Zanuck's production watered down those elements and dwelt instead on the novel's "slender and unexciting plot," resulting in an overlong Cinerama spectacle "three times as big as the substance of the story it tells justifies."

-Home video
+Home media

 The film has been released on DVD and there are several Blu-rays, including bootlegs from Brazil and Spain.
 Legitimate HD releases have appeared in America (Twilight Time), France (Sidonis Calysta), Denmark (Soul Media), and Japan (Mermaid Films).
 The region 0 US disc's 2010 transfer has a drastically revised color scheme, which afflicted numerous Fox restorations carried out at the same time.
 The other discs, which are region-locked, have a more accurate 2005 transfer.